digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.8.md

 2025-01-01

 ## Abstract
 This paper presents a novel perspective on Chinese characters as a naturally evolved system for encoding and transmitting concepts and meaning, following universal principles of organization and growth.
-By treating character components as fundamental elements that interact through semantic forces, we develop a systematic framework that reveals how Chinese writing mirrors patterns found throughout nature.
+By treating character components as fundamental elements that interact through "semantic forces", we develop a systematic framework that reveals how Chinese writing mirrors patterns found throughout nature.
 The approach integrates physics principles, computational analysis, and traditional understanding to demonstrate how characters emerge from elemental characters (元字) through natural combination patterns, similar to physical and biological systems.
 Using the Fibonacci sequence as an organizing principle, we show how approximately 3,000 Chinese characters can be systematically understood through their evolutionary patterns.
-Our computational implementation, ZiNets, provides evidence for this perspective by revealing recurring patterns of character composition and semantic development.
+Our computational implementation, ZiNets (字网), provides evidence for this perspective by revealing recurring patterns of character composition and semantic development.

 ## 1. Introduction
 Chinese characters [1], as one of the oldest continuously used writing systems, present a unique opportunity for studying how symbolic systems naturally evolve to encode and transmit meaning.